NoorEMobeen/deep-insights-into-gi-health/README.md

 We would also like to thank the open-source community and the creators of the libraries, frameworks, and tools that have made this project possible.

-**Note:** Test, Validate, mics modules are taken from https://arxiv.org/abs/2307.08140
+Note: Test, Validate, mics modules are taken from "GastroVision: A Multi-class Endoscopy Image Dataset for Computer Aided Gastrointestinal Disease Detection"